-The Psychologist will also complete a pre-transplant assessment that will give you the opportunity to discuss any social concerns you may have.
+The Psychologist will also complete an assessment prior to your CAR-T therapy that will give you the opportunity to discuss any social concerns you may have.
 Caregivers will also have the opportunity to express any concerns they may be feeling during this evaluation as well.
 The Psychologist will occasionally round with the inpatient team to check in on you and your family.

-Preparing for Your Hospital Stay
+Preparing for Your Journey